 Both articles we tested saw an increase in rank for their target keyword as well.
 While it’s only a one or two position change, this is likely due to a combined impact of increasing both the internal links and the total keywords, both of which being positive signals for search engines.

-“The Beginner's Guide to Rich Snippets for 2020” is currently in a more valuable position in the SERP, with its movement from 6 to 5.
+“The Beginner's Guide to Rich Snippets” is currently in a more valuable position in the SERP, with its movement from 6 to 5.
 While it's said that the first position in Google gets the lion's share of the clicks, higher rankings can also increase the potential for landing an important search feature.

 "How to Improve Google Rankings: 10 Tried and Tested Ways” also saw positive movement toward the first page of the SERP, but it was competing for a much more difficult keyword.
 The how to improve google ranking long-tail keyword has a difficultly of 70 as opposed to rich snippets examples, which is only a 41.